Hosted by Jamie @ The Perpetual Page Turner

 Trying Hard To Hear You by Sandra Scoppettone.
 Again, I just wish that we as a society had moved on more from when this book was written (1970s).
 There have been some steps taken, but still it doesn’t seem like enough has changed unfortunately. 🙁

-1. New favorite book blog you discovered in 2016?
+1. New favourite book blog you discovered in 2016?

 I happened across Finding Wonderland this year and I’ve made a point to visit regularly ever since!
 I love the content (obviously!) but I am also very inspired by the design elements as well.
 Rissi also seems like an all-round awesome person too. 🙂